 Service.
 The basic service qualification is that the veteran must have served at least 90 days of active military duty, with at least one of those days during wartime (as defined by the Veteran’s Administration).
 Additionally, the veteran must have received a discharge that was other than dishonorable.

 Medical.
-The veteran or surviving spouse must show that he or she requires the “aid and attendance” of another person to perform the basic activities of daily living.
-The VA defines the need for aid and attendance as:
+The veteran or surviving spouse must show that they require the “aid and attendance” of another person to perform the basic activities of daily living.
+The Veterans Administration defines the need for aid and attendance as:

 The following resources are provided by Genworth Financial and the U.S. Department of Veterans Affairs.